arkadiko-dao/arkadiko/docs/grant-lst.md

 ### Acceptance Criteria
 the Clarity Contract must do the following, atomically:
 - When a user stacks STX with another user's address as a referral address, it gets saved in the smart contract
-- The referrer gets 1% of the yield that the stacker earned.
-4% goes to the protocol (in total 5%), and the remaining 95% goes to the stacker as earned yield.
+- The referrer and accepting user get 1% of the yield each.
+8% goes to the protocol (in total 10%), and the remaining 90% goes to the stacker as earned yield.

-Note that the stacker earns 5% less than when stacking straight with PoX or through a pool, but the upside is having a liquid stacking token plus potentially earning a rev share token ($STICKY).
+Note that the stacker earns up to 9% less than when stacking straight with PoX or through a pool, but the upside is having a liquid stacking token plus potentially earning a rev share token ($STICKY).

 $STICKY will also be used as a general bribing mechanism where individual parties can run a stacker and token holders can vote where their STX should go.
 This can create an interesting dynamic where game theory and bribing can define where STX tokens go.
 Generally this (and some other user stories) warrant a one-pager on their own and need some more work to spec out completely.